Anid4u2c/pwa-starter-kit/README.md

 > ## 🛠 Status: In Development
 > [PWA Starter Kit](https://github.com/Polymer/pwa-starter-kit/) is currently in development,
 >meaning the [PWA Ownerless Kit](https://github.com/Polymer/pwa-starter-kit/) is working towards
->mirroring it's development based on the [master branch](https://github.com/Polymer/pwa-starter-kit/)
+>mirroring it's development based on the [master branch](https://github.com/Polymer/pwa-starter-kit/).
->.
-It's on the fast track to a 1.0 release, so we encourage you to use it and give us your feedback, but there are things that haven't been finalized yet and you can expect some changes.
 >
 >
 > See the list of Known [Issues](https://github.com/Polymer/pwa-starter-kit/issues) and [TODOs](https://github.com/Polymer/pwa-starter-kit#todos), from the source, for updates.